 New Infill housing orange roofs built in 1998.
-To the right of these are infill houses built in 1990.
+To the right infill houses built in 1990.
 Note the mixture of family homes and bungalows built in this area.

 Extended gardens in evidence at the lower right corner.
 The land of the extended gardens was original green belt and the ancient hedgerows are clearly identified.